GU Comics: Public Appearances

 GU Comics had featured costume contests for its readers for Halloween, unofficial gatherings at various conventions and gaming trade shows.
 In addition, Hearn had been invited to review the development of and write NDA-approved pieces about various games, including Vanguard: Saga of Heroes.
 GU Comics has been featured in many online webzines and print media, including Gamespy, Joystiq, GamePolitics.com, MMORPG.Com, MMORPGamer, Computer Games Magazine, Der Spielekurier, and the film Avatars Offline (as Woody Hearn).
 Several GUComics relevant to World of Warcraft were referenced in the official Community News of World of Warcraft Europe.

-Hearn has been invited to visit the studios of Sony Online Entertainment, Sigil Games, Mythic Entertainment, 38 Studios, NetDevil and Bizzard Entertainment, was a yearly press attendee at E3, was invited as a guest of honor to Blizzard Entertainment's BlizzCon to serve on a panel with the creators of Penny Arcade and PvP, and is a yearly participant/guest of honor ConnectiCon.
+Hearn has been invited to visit the studios of Sony Online Entertainment, Sigil Games, Mythic Entertainment, 38 Studios, NetDevil and Blizzard Entertainment, was a yearly press attendee at E3, was invited as a guest of honor to Blizzard Entertainment's BlizzCon to serve on a panel with the creators of Penny Arcade and PvP, and is a yearly participant/guest of honor ConnectiCon.